 Discussion and Conclusions

 This paper explores links between the spatial and temporal patterns of e-scooter use and how this relates to public transport in inner cities, particular in relation to the level of service provided by public transport.
 The research has an interest in the degree of complementary and competitive roles which e-scooters play in relation to public transport.
-It is testing the hypothesis that e-scooter use is stronger in areas where inner area transit offers a poorer quality service.
+It tests the hypothesis that e-scooter use is stronger in areas where inner area transit offers a poorer quality service.
 The implication of this hypothesis is that e-scooters may be a ‘gap filler’ in inner area travel providing first-last mile access to transit.

-The research literature has mixed conclusions regarding the extent to which e-scooters act to complement or compete with transit.
 Key findings of our e-scooter trip patterns and transit service level analysis are that:

 The strongest evidence of ‘gaps’ in transit service level where e-scooter use are high are from the temporal analysis (Figure 3); between midnight and 5a.m. on both weekday and weekend days a substantial e-scooter demand is apparent at times when transit service is unavailable.
 This represents 10% of all weekday and 15% of all weekend day e-scooter travel.